 - Bibliography

+Each module includes targeted readings, curated web resources, and self-assessment quizzes.
 Genealogical records are referenced in each module pertinent to that time period or topic.
+A detailed syllabus is provided upon registration.

 Janice Lovelace, PhD (psychology), has more than thirty years of experience in genealogical research and has presented nationally on methodology, DNA, and ethnic minority genealogy.